Astor63/BL2-Mods/readme.md

 ## [Skin] Moxxi Signature Elegance Skin Pack

-- Inspired from the *Santos*, a well know French jeweller watch... with the color from the golden screws inserted into a (silver) brushed steel bracelet, add the red from the little *Cartier* box...
+- Inspired from the *Santos*, a well know French jeweller watch... with the color from the golden screws inserted into a (silver) brushed steel bracelet, and the addition from the red similar to the little *Cartier* box...
 Et voila!

 * * * * *